gitlabhq/gitlabhq/doc/user/group/index.md

 Groups can also be nested in [subgroups](subgroups/index.md).

-Find your groups by expanding the left menu and clicking **Groups**:
+Find your groups by clicking **Groups** in the top navigation.

 ![GitLab Groups](img/groups.png)

+> The groups dropdown in the top navigation was [introduced][ce-36234] in [GitLab 11.1](https://about.gitlab.com/2018/07/22/gitlab-11-1-released/#groups-dropdown-in-navigation).

 The Groups page displays all groups you are a member of, how many projects it holds, how many members it has, the group visibility, and, if you have enough permissions,